Edimosphy/Symptom-Medicare/README.md

 ## 📬 Feedback
 Suggestions or improvements?
 Reach out or open an issue on the GitHub repo.

-## Collaboration
-Contact via email - edimosphy@gmail.com

 ## Disclaimer
 This is not a replacement to medical treatment, diagnosis and test but to aid in medical diagnosis, research, treatment and education.

+- Contact via email: edimosphy@gmail.com
+- For social: Check my profile